mui/material-ui/docs/data/material/getting-started/example-projects/example-projects.md

 - [Divjoy](https://divjoy.com?via=material-ui):

-  - Create your MUI app in minutes.
+  - Create your Material UI app in minutes.
   - You'll get a nice template, authentication, database integration, subscription payments, and more.